skippyr/libtdk/docs/posix-events-reference.md

 </table>
 <p align="center"><strong>Caption:</strong> the ANSI codes used to enable/disable mouse events.</p>

+Enabling mouse events will disable scrolling and selection without using Shift.

 ### Syntax

 All mouse events reported by using the `\x1b[?1006h` code, which is what this library uses, use the following syntax: